nexeons/maxf-blog/content/publication/GPS-GE/index.md

 ---
-title: "Epanet and Development: How to calculate water networks by computer"
+title: "GPS and Google Earth for Development: How to create, share and collaborate with maps on the net"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here